isomerpages/moe-northshorepri/_departments/PE & Aesthetics/Music.md

 title: Music
 permalink: /departments/pe-n-aesthetics/music/
 description: ""
-third_nav_title: PE & Aesthetics
+third_nav_title: PE &amp; Aesthetics
 ---
 # **Music**

-At Northshore Primary, we believe that all children are musical and have the innate ability to listen, sing, dance, play and express themselves musically.
-We have developed a well-tailored curriculum which provides different learning experiences to develop students’ musical abilities through the E-C-A (Experience-Concept-Application) approach.
+At Northshore Primary, we believe that all children are musical and have the innate ability to listen, sing, dance, play and express themselves musically.&nbsp; We have developed a well-tailored curriculum which provides different learning experiences to develop students’ musical abilities through the E-C-A (Experience-Concept-Application) approach.

 The music programme aims to